Real Estate Investment

 Here is the repeatable framework.
 Follow it in order, and resist the urge to skip the math at the start.

 - Set your budget and financing.
-Decide how much cash you can invest and how you'll fund the rest.
+Decide how much cash you can invest and how you will fund the rest.
 Most flippers use hard-money loans, which fund quickly but carry higher rates and points.

 - Find the right property.
 Look for distressed, dated, or off-market homes in desirable areas.
 Driving for dollars, auctions, and agent relationships all surface deals.